NativeScript/NativeScript-NEXT-Workshop/labs/lab-1.md

 * Select “Clone repository”, use https://step-1-link.git for a Repository Uri, and “MemeGen Lab 1” for a project name.
 * Click the green “Create project” button.

+## Step 1: Deploy to companion app

+After creating the project you're taken into the AppBuilder environment.
+AppBuilder offers a lot of functionality—everything from a coding IDE to